 With the advancement of DNA phenotyping as a tool in Forensic and Anthropological usage, we now provide an easy to use interactive website to predict eye, hair and skin colour from DNA using the IrisPlex, HIrisPlex and HIrisPlex-S systems.

 This work is in collaboration with the Walsh laboratory of Indiana-University-Purdue-University-Indianapolis (IUPUI), USA.

-Please see the manual for instructions.
+Please see the HPS manual for instructions.
 We hope you enjoy using this tool and find it a useful addition to your analyses.
-If you have any issues regarding this website, please contact us using the contact form.
+If you have any issues regarding this website, please contact us at dnaphenotyping ... at ... gmail ... com

 Please cite all references when you use the HIrisPlex-S eye, hair and skin colour online prediction tool in your analyses.

 L. Chaitanya, K. Breslin, S. Zuñiga, L. Wirken, E. Pospiech, M. Kukla-Bartoszek, T. Sijen, P. de Knijff, F. Liu, W. Branicki, M. Kayser, S. Walsh.
 The HIrisPlex-S system for eye, hair and skin colour prediction from DNA: Introduction and forensic developmental validation.
 Forensic Science International Genetics https://doi.org/10.1016/j.fsigen.2018.04.004